 HIS 10000 World History Since 1500 (3) (GE-WHis) This course is a study of the growth and interactions of world cultures and concentrates on the history of the world since 1500.
 The emphasis is on the interaction of the West with other civilizations after the industrial and scientific revolutions.
 Colonialism, imperialism, and non-Western nationalist movements will be considered, along with the development of the current world situation.
 All sections may be taken for Honors Program credit.
-Not open to students with credit in HIS 22100.
-Prerequisite: ENG 15000 or placement in ENG 15000 or EPP 15000 or placement in EPP 15000.

 HIS 10500 America: Colony to Civil War (3) (GE-AmGovHis) This survey of American history begins its examination with the colonial origins of the United States and concludes with the Civil War.
 Political, economic, and social foundations of American development are stressed.
-Not open to students with credit in HIS 21500.
-Prerequisite: ENG 15000 or placement in ENG 15000 or EPP 15000 or placement in EPP 15000.